Snowy Mountains Weather

 Snowy Mountains Forecast

-Friday Partly cloudy.
-Very high (90%) chance of showers about the alpine peaks, medium (40%) chance elsewhere.
-Snow falling above 800 metres, mainly in the morning.
-Possible small hail in the morning.
-Winds W/SW 25 to 35 km/h, reaching up to 45 km/h over the alpine peaks in the morning.
+Wednesday Partly cloudy.
+High (70%) chance of showers about the alpine peaks, medium (40%) chance elsewhere.
+Snow falling above 900 metres.
+Winds W/NW 35 to 55 km/h increasing to 60 km/h before tending W/SW 30 to 45 km/h during the morning.

-Monday Partly cloudy.
-Areas of morning frost.
-Slight (30%) chance of a snow shower about the alpine peaks, near zero chance elsewhere.
+Thursday Partly cloudy.
+Areas of morning frost in the north.
+Medium (50%) chance of showers about the ranges, near zero chance elsewhere.
 Snow possible above 1400 metres.
-Light winds.
+Winds W 20 to 30 km/h.

 Snowy Mountains Weather Forecasts